RESEARCH AND DEVELOPMENT

 This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking under grant agreement No 101007216.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme, Hydrogen Europe and Hydrogen Europe research.

-• Fraunhofer-Einrichtung für Wertstoffkreisläufe und Ressourcenstrategie IWKS (Fraunhofer Research Institution for Materials Recycling and Resource Strategies)
+• Fraunhofer Research Institution for Materials Recycling and Resource Strategies IWKS

 • Hensel Recycling GmbH